-In connection with our audit, nothing came to our attention that caused us to believe that the District failed to comply with the provisions of the Manual for Activity Fund Accounting, except as described in the Schedule of Findings and Corrective Action as finding 2015-002.
+In connection with our audit, nothing came to our attention that caused us to believe that the District failed to comply with the provisions of the Manual for Activity Fund Accounting.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the District's noncompliance with the above referenced provisions.